lionelblonde/dotfiles/README.md

 In the base environment, install the Ruff Python LSP (written in Rust), like so: `pip install ruff-lsp`.
 We do not install Ruff via Homebrew!
+Same goes for pyright (developed by Microsoft): `pip install pyright` in the base environment.

 ## Sublime Text (legacy)
 In Sublime Text, install the following packages using the in-app package manager (that need be installed first):